akshayoo/RagEngine/README.md

-RagEngine
+rag-eng

-RagEngine is a Retrieval-Augmented Generation (RAG) based chatbot that answers user queries using information from your own documents.
+rag-eng is a Retrieval-Augmented Generation (RAG) based chatbot that answers user queries using information from your own documents.
 It combines FAISS, MiniLM embeddings, and Mistral-7B Instruct to deliver context-aware responses through a Flask-powered web interface.

 -----------------------